DurhamARC/Intermediate-Python/README.md

 - `Intermediate_full.ipynb`: The course's Jupyter notebook with all the material filled in.
 It is meant for reference purposes for teaching the course and as a fallback if something is missing from the notes students made during the course.

+- `pull_files_from_repo.py`: download script that can be executed to extract this repository into a folder.

 ## Getting started as student

 There are three possibilities to get the data: